Son in Law (film)

 Son in Law is a 1993 American comedy film directed by Steve Rash, written by Fax Bahr, Adam Small, and Shawn Schepps, and starring Pauly Shore, Lane Smith and Carla Gugino.
-It is the second installment of the Encino Man franchise.

 Although it became a box-office success, the film received mixed reviews from critics, but because of a strong fanbase has since become a cult classic.

 Plot

 18-year-old Rebecca "Becca" Warner, the valedictorian of her high school in a farm town in South Dakota, has been accepted to a college in Los Angeles.
 On her first day, she and her parents Walter and Connie meet Fred "Crawl" Weasel, resident advisor of Becca's coed dormitory.
 After they leave, the clash of cultures causes Becca to consider returning home, but Crawl convinces her to give the college a chance.
-She soon begins to acclimate, cutting and dyeing her hair, dressing in a Californian style, and even getting a tattoo of a butterfly on her ankle.
-When Becca sees Crawl has nowhere to go when school breaks, she invites him to South Dakota to celebrate Thanksgiving with her family.
+She soon acclimates, cutting and dyeing her hair, dressing in a Californian style, and getting a tattoo of a butterfly on her ankle.
+When Becca sees that Crawl has nowhere to go when school breaks, she invites him to South Dakota to celebrate Thanksgiving with her family.

 When Becca and Crawl arrive in South Dakota, the Warners and Becca's boyfriend Travis are shocked by the changes in Becca.
-At dinner, Becca realizes that Travis wants to propose marriage to her and she urges Crawl to speak.
-Unable to come up with anything off the cuff, Crawl tells them that he has already proposed and she had accepted.
-This upsets Becca's family, who begin to disdain Crawl, and Travis, who punches Crawl in the face.
+At dinner, Becca realizes that Travis wants to propose marriage to her, and she urges Crawl to speak.
+Unable to come up with anything off the cuff, Crawl tells them that he has already proposed and she accepted.
+This upsets Becca's family and Travis, who punches Crawl in the face.

-Now acting as a future son-in-law, Crawl expresses an interest in farming but bumbles his way through daily chores, to the amusement of Walter and his farmhand Theo.
-However, Crawl begins to prove himself as an avid farmer, quickly learning how to perform each task he's given.
-He also begins to endear himself to the rest of the family.
-He impresses Becca's little brother Zack with his computer skills, and Zack begins to see him as a big brother.
+Crawl expresses an interest in farming but bumbles through daily chores, to the amusement of Walter and his farmhand Theo.
+However, Crawl proves himself as an avid farmer, quickly learning how to perform each task.
+He also impresses Becca's little brother Zack with his computer skills, and Zack begins to see him as a big brother.
 He compliments Connie's appearance and helps to bring her out of her shell for Walter.
-When Walter's father has a heart attack, Crawl performs CPR and earns Walter's trust for aiding his father.
+When Walter's father has a heart attack, Crawl performs CPR and earns Walter's trust.